Jeklah/priceCheck/README.md

 [Git](https://git-scm.com/downloads)

 **Installation**
+Push the Windows button and type `git`.
+Launch the Git Bash app.
-Run the following commands from to clone the git repository and move into the repo directory
+Run the following commands in the Git Bash app to clone the git repository and find out what directory it's in

 `git clone https://github.com/Jeklah/shipCostCalc.git`
-`cd shipCostCalc/`
+`pwd`

+You should get an output of a directory path, for me its:`/d/Projects/shipCostCalc`

+Push the Windows button and type `cmd` and launch as administrator (if you aren't already).
+Go to the directory path found out using `pwd`.
+Use `cd` to change directories. e.g `cd C:\test\shipCostCalc`.
+Notice that the slashes are backwards in cmd and forwards when using Git Bash app.
+Using the wrong slash will result in an error.
+If you need to change drives (you're in C:\ and its been cloned somewhere in D:\ ) just type the letter of the drive then colon to change drives. e.g to change from C:\ to D:\ type: `d:` and push enter.

+Once you're in the shipCostCalc directory in cmd we're ready to install the dependencies.
 Run the following command to install dependencies

 `pip3 install -r requirements.txt`

 **Using the Tool**
-Run the script by running the following command from the shipCostCalc folder.
+Run the script by running the following command from the shipCostCalc folder in cmd.
 You could also run it directly from the scripts folder using `python3 ships.py`.

 `python3 scripts/ships.py`